How does Netflix find and produce new content?

 Having an agent (or film lawyer) will greatly increase your ability to work with Netflix.
 Not only can this person be your point of contact with Netflix, but having someone to work out contracts, payments, and all the rest of the business-oriented details will allow you to focus on your primary goal: writing a great script that will sell!

-If you don’t have a Netflix agent yet, don’t be discouraged.
+If you don’t have an agent yet, don’t be discouraged.
 According to the Netflix Help Center they are willing to work with any person who has a prior working relationship with Netflix.
 That can mean a producer, director, showrunner, or any other creator who has previously worked with the streamer.

-So technically speaking, an agent is not necessary to get your script sold, however it is highly recommended and will make your job a whole lot easier.
+So technically speaking, an agent is not necessary to get your script sold, however, it is highly recommended and will make your job a whole lot easier.

-How Much will Netflix Pay for a Script?
+How Much Will Netflix Pay for a Script?

 Netflix can pay as little as the Writer’s Guild (WGA) minimum of $12,000 for a script, or, depending on prior credentials (and who you may or may not be represented by), well into the millions of dollars.

 The price a script fetches ultimately depends on the quality of the script itself, and the writer’s body of work prior.

 If a writer has a proven track record of commercially successful films, they are more likely to get paid well up front for the script, or even just an idea or treatment.
 However, relatively new writer may also do well if they present and pitch a script that stands out as exceptional.

 Netflix is a studio looking to make the best of the best and has more than enough money to spend on it.
 Whatever your status in the industry, having an agent or lawyer representing you is going to increase both your likelihood of selling a script and the total compensation by the end of it all.